neo4j/graphql/docs/rfcs/rfc-021-database-info.md

 |  "Neo4j Kernel"  |  "4.4.5"         |  "enterprise"    |

 with this information available it's possible to write an optimal query.
 To make this available to the resolvers, it is possible to add a new class `Neo4jDatabaseInfo` to the GraphQL `Context`.
-It is then possible to compare the version with the [`ServerInfo`](https://neo4j.com/docs/api/javascript-driver/current/class/lib6/result-summary.js~ServerInfo.html) in the driver response.
+It is then possible to compare the version with the [`ServerInfo`](https://neo4j.com/docs/api/javascript-driver/current/class/lib6/result-summary.js~ServerInfo.html) version in the driver response.

 An essential implementation of the `Neo4jDatabaseInfo`:
 ```javascript